The following patent was granted by

 Triple Des and

-alphanumeric text in the form of a single string of digits,
+of alphanumeric text in the form of a single string of

-created using a one-way hash function.
-Encrypting a message
+digits, created using a one-way hash function.
+Encrypting a

-digest with a private key creates a digital signature, which
+message digest with a private key creates a digital

-than public key encryption, but the problem of using
+public key encryption, but the problem of using symmetric

 transaction partners, e.g. from a central office to remote